 So how do we find out what will work with a user?
 Put simply, we ask them!

-Wherever possible, we try to involve your users and customers in the design process of your website.
+Wherever possible, we try to involve your users and customers in the UX design process of your website.
 We call this three-way thinking, as it means that we combine your knowledge of your business, our knowledge of web design and development, and your customer’s preferences in terms of what will work best for them.

-But for more complex projects or ones where there’s an unusual challenge, we’d always recommend involving your users wherever possible, and ideally throughout the whole design process.
+But for more complex projects or ones where there’s an unusual challenge, we’d always recommend involving your users wherever possible, and ideally throughout the whole UX design process.
 You never know for sure how visitors will use your website until they actually use it, so involving them as early in the process as possible is vital and can avoid the costly risk of launching a new website that doesn’t resonate with your audience and often lead to a negative user experience.